WhitehawkVentures/techladder/ops.md

 ### Domain Knowledge

-Mid-to-high level Linux system administration; proficient with UA operations tools/style and contributes to new or updated tooling solutions; can provide troubleshooting across most parts of the stack; able to solve majority operational issues with the stack without escalation; participate in an on-call rotation.
+Mid-to-high level Linux system administration; proficient with operations tools/style and contributes to new or updated tooling solutions; can provide troubleshooting across most parts of the stack; able to solve majority operational issues with the stack without escalation; participate in an on-call rotation.

 ### Teaching and Mentoring